eloj/radix-sorting/README.md

 First off, for a LSB radix sort, the keys really need to be the same width, and narrower is better to keep the number of passes down.
-This means that an LSB implementtion is not well suited to sort character strings of any significant length.
+This means that an LSB implemention is not well suited to sort character strings of any significant length.
 For those, a MSB radix sort is better.

 For sorting floats, doubles or other fixed-width keys, or changing the sort order,